abbasiiqra/project_ResumeAnalyser/README.md

-Resume Screening Application
+*Resume Screening Application*

 This project is a Flask-based web application for screening resumes using a machine learning model.

 Users can upload their resumes in various formats (PDF, DOCX, TXT), and the application predicts the category of resume.

-Features
+Features:

 Upload resumes in PDF, DOCX, or TXT formats.